dphummel/dphummel.github.io/_posts/2024-10-5-PromptManagement.md

 # Generative AI Prompt Management: Best Practices with GitHub

 ### The Rise of Generative AI
-Generative AI is quickly growning in use across the United States as a general purpose technology:
+Generative AI is quickly growing in use across the United States as a general purpose technology:

 - In 2023, around 13 million adults in the United States claimed to have used generative artificial intelligence (AI) as their primary tool for online search.
-By 2027, this number is prjoected to reach over 90 million online users.
+By 2027, this number is projected to reach over 90 million online users.
 (Source: Statista)

-- This year 100.1 million people in the US will use generative AI at least once per month, up nearly 900% from 7.8 millino in 2022.
+- This year 100.1 million people in the US will use generative AI at least once per month, up nearly 900% from 7.8 million in 2022.
 (Source: EMARKETER)

 People are using Generative AI to conduct research, create written content, and summarize written text, for example, through the creation of prompts - natural language text that requests a Generative AI to perform a task.